Marven11/Fenjing/README_en.md

 `python -m fenjing crack-request -f req.txt --host '127.0.0.1' --port 5000`

+### crack-keywords

+If you have `app.py` you can generate payload locally with:

+`python -m fenjing crack-keywords -k app.py -c 'ls /'`

 ### Others

 See [examples.md](examples.md) (Chinese) if you want to crack a JSON api or genrate payloads based on given keywords.